 In the case of fisherman’s rib, I recommend the use of a stretchy cast-on such as, for example, the provisional tubular cast-on.

 If you knit in rows, cast on an odd stitch number.
-When you knit in rounds, cast on a straight stitch number.
+When you knit in rounds, cast on an even stitch number.

 Selvedge stitches

-If you’re knitting a scarf or a shawl in a fisherman’s rib, I recommend knitting the following selvedge: don’t knit the first and last 3 stitches in the fisherman’s rib stitch pattern.
-Knit the knit stitches and slip the purl stitches purlwise with the yarn in front of the work.
+If you want a nice edging, like for a scarf or a shawl in a fisherman’s rib, I recommend knitting the following selvedge – like an I-cord edge: don’t knit the first and last 3 stitches in the fisherman’s rib stitch pattern.
+Knit the knit stitches and slip the purl stitches purlwise with the yarn in front of the work like follows:

 If you’re knitting cardigans or sweaters in a fisherman’s rib, you will need a firm edge to sew the pieces together later.
 I recommend in this case the first and last stitch to purl.
 This gives a firm nodal margin.
 An odd number of stitches is applied to the individual parts.
 The stitches next to the edge stitches should be purl stitches on the front.
 With the mattress stitch, you insert the needle in the middle of the purl stitches of the two parts.
 After sewing, the seam is hardly recognizable as it’s recessed in the knitting fabric.